neuralmagic/deepsparse/examples/gcp-marketplace/README.md

 limitations under the License.
 -->

-# **Getting Started with DeepSparse in the GCP Marketplace**
+# **Getting Started With DeepSparse in the GCP Marketplace**

-Neural Magic's DeepSparse Inference Runtime can now be deployed directly from the Google Cloud Marketplace.
+Neural Magic's DeepSparse is an inference runtime that can now be deployed directly from the Google Cloud Marketplace.
 DeepSparse supports various machine types on Google Cloud, so you can quickly deploy the infrastructure that works best for your use case, based on cost and performance.

 A Compute Engine VM integrated with DeepSparse can be launched via the GCP console or programmatically via Python.
-For the console workflow, please follow the guide in our [blog](https://neuralmagic.com/blog/neural-magics-deepsparse-inference-runtime-now-available-in-the-google-cloud-marketplace/).
+For the console workflow, follow the guide in our [blog](https://neuralmagic.com/blog/neural-magics-deepsparse-inference-runtime-now-available-in-the-google-cloud-marketplace/).
 If you are interested in configuring and launching an instance with DeepSparse in Python, follow the step-by-step guide below.

 You will need to install the [Google Cloud Compute](https://github.com/googleapis/python-compute) and [Google API Core](https://github.com/boto/boto3) packages, and have [gcloud CLI](https://cloud.google.com/sdk/docs/install) installed: